-Waiver of Fees for Members of Nevada National Guard
+Waiver of Fees for Members of the Nevada National Guard

-The University of Nevada system may grant a waiver of tuition and laboratory fees for any active member of the Nevada National Guard.
+The University of Nevada system offers a waiver of tuition and laboratory fees for qualifying active members of the Nevada National Guard.

 Waiver of Fees for Children and Surviving Spouses of Nevada National Guard